vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 been excessive activity.
 However, I ended up feeling a little worse compared to previous days -- not yet sure if that's a good thing (reflecting recovery) or a bad thing.

+## 2024-08-02: skipping of exercise due to outside trip

+On 2024-08-02, I skipped exercise due to an outside trip to San Francisco to meet people.
+As I was meeting them for lunch, I didn't want to eat before going, and I didn't want to exercise heavily without eating either.
+So I skipped exercise.

+I did a few hand gripper exercises after returning but it was less than my full morning set.